Deciding your career path

 As Mitch looks to align the company’s short-term technology strategy over the next 12 months, he contemplates the issue of data management and how best to handle the exponential explosion of data.
 Many Polymathian products are now handling 1000x more data than they did in their infancy.
 This surge in volume presents a unique software engineering problem in that it becomes a challenge to keep the software products working in the same way they did previously.

 Looking more long-term, Mitch identified the need to enhance the experience users have with our software by improving its overall appeal.
 “As our products mature, it will become more important for us to focus resources on improving the overall aesthetic of the software to ensure users are having the best experience possible.
 Many of our products grew from customised solutions for very specific problems, which did not require an investment in the user interface.
 But since Polymathian’s decision to become a product-focused organisation, it is now time to invest in our software’s design”.

 On a personal note

-Mitch isn’t just the tech guy around the office; he’s a highly visible and respected leader, one that has helped shape the positive company culture at Polymathian.
+Mitch isn’t just the tech guy around the office; he’s a highly visible and respected leader who has helped shape the company culture at Polymathian.
 He’s the father of everyone’s favourite lunch app, Chef Friday, who cheerfully approves of our lunch choices each Friday.
 He promotes developer contributions to Tropofy by awarding chocolate bars and brings Christmas cheer to the office by decorating and gifting advent calendars to staff.

 I’ll end with a bit of inside Polymathian humour and note that if asked, Chef Friday would say selecting Mitch as Polymathian’s first CTO is “a fine choice”.